Ruddarm/reactworkshop/reactjs-GDG.md

 # React JS
 ## Why to use to use React JS
-- Example of create product card using html
+- Example of created product card using html
-- Example of use created product card using JS
+- Example of  created product card using JS
 - Disadvantages
   - Repetitive Code
   - Limited Reusability: